milandekruijf/pandacss-preset-typography/README.md

 }
 ```

+### Lead

+Just like in TailwindCSS, there's also an extra `.lead` class you can apply to any element within the scope of `prose` to get a nice lead paragraph.

 ### Options

 You can change the default name of the prose recipe (`prose`) and the default colors as shown below.